Also See: Editor's Note, Endorsements, and Purchase Information

 APPENDIX (Return to Top of Page)

-Editor's Note for the "CRC Press" book series on social-environmental sustainability:
+Editor's Note for the "CRC Press" Book Series, Social-Environmental Sustainability:

 If we want a world of true social-environmental quality to live in, we must change our materialistic values and habits-and be persistent in that change.
 We must reach beyond where we feel safe and dare to move ahead, despite the fact that perfect knowledge will always elude us.